mwbowers/mwbowers.github.io/concepts/architecture/architecture-overview.md

 ---
-title: Monarch Core Architecture
+title: Monarch Base Architecture
 ---

-ASNA Monarch Core Architecture uses a layered architecture, where each of the layers is packaged into a [.NET Assembly](https://docs.microsoft.com/en-us/dotnet/standard/assembly/).
+The ASNA Monarch Base Architecture uses a layered architecture, where each of the layers is packaged into a [.NET Assembly](https://docs.microsoft.com/en-us/dotnet/standard/assembly/).

-All Monarch Core .NET Assemblies start with the prefix `ASNA.QSys`.
+All Monarch Base .NET Assemblies start with the prefix `ASNA.QSys`.

 The conceptual Layers are: